tusen-ai/naive-ui/demo/documentation/components/grid/enUS/index.md

 However, I think it is wired that when grid is responsive but nearly all other components are not responsive.
 It is not a good idea to put all responsibility to a ui-framework for building a responsive layout.

-Developers always say that no silver bullet.
+Developers always say that there's no silver bullet.
 I agree with it.
-So far as I know, nothing can make you write code once without handling any corner case of the whole compilicate user interface.
-I don't always try to find a perfect way to solving a problem: If **thing is complicate itself** (after your carefully thinking), accepting it (and start to solving it case by case) would always be a nice way.
+So far as I know, nothing is able to make you write code once without handling any corner case of the whole compilicated user interface.
+I don't always try to find a perfect way to solve a problem: If you find **the thing itself is complicated** (after carefully thinking), accepting it (and start to solving it case by case) could be a viable way.